AGB556/CCMini/journal.md

 <img width="1232" height="1047" alt="image" src="https://github.com/user-attachments/assets/193a98c5-0540-4707-957a-c7d1ec026a89" />

-This duct will cool the part
+This duct will cool the part, combined with the fan mount gives one 4010 blower fan for cooling, which isn't optimal but will work to start.
+I am already looking into a way to get a 5015 blower fan on, but space is limited.

 <img width="762" height="752" alt="image" src="https://github.com/user-attachments/assets/c3669826-3b4b-45e9-86d3-0a6f98e8d6f8" />